ethereum/ethereum-org-website/src/content/staking/pools/index.md

 </ExpandableCard>

 <ExpandableCard title="When can I withdraw my stake?">
-Currently, withdrawing funds from an Ethereum validator is not possible, which limits the ability to actually _redeem_ your liquidity token for the ETH rewards locked in the consensus layer.
+Currently, withdrawing funds from an Ethereum validator is not possible, which limits the ability to actually <i>redeem</i> your liquidity token for the ETH rewards locked in the consensus layer.

 The Shanghai network upgrade will introduce withdrawal functionality which is planned for Q1/Q2 2023.
 All staked ETH will remain locked until then.